Michael Massey Player Props: Royals vs. Guardians

 Michael Massey At The Plate

-- Massey is hitting .213 with seven doubles, a triple, seven home runs and 15 walks.
+- Massey has seven doubles, a triple, seven home runs and 15 walks while hitting .215.

-- Massey has had an RBI in 19 games this season (25.7%), including eight multi-RBI outings (10.8%).
-He has also driven in three or more of his team's runs in one contest.
+- Massey has an RBI in 19 of 75 games this year, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.